-DHCD is the HOPWA Formula Grantee for the Washington, DC Eligible Metropolitan Statistical Area (EMA).
-The District's, Department of Health, HIV/AIDS, Hepatitis, STD, and TB Administration (HAHSTA) is the sub-recipient of the HOPWA funds received by the District.
+DHCD is the HOPWA Formula Grantee for the Washington, DC Eligible Metropolitan Statistical Area (EMSA).
+The District Department of Health, HIV/AIDS, Hepatitis, STD, and TB Administration (HAHSTA) is the sub-recipient of the HOPWA funds received by the District.
 The regional HOPWA allocation is administered and monitored by the D.C.
 Department of Health, HAHSTA.
 Funds are distributed through HAHSTA's various program.
-For further information, please see HOPWA FY2014 Annual Action Plan in Appendix I.
+For further information, please see HOPWA FY2015 Annual Action Plan in Appendix I.